sebastian-software/preppy/readme.md

 - Rock solid infrastructure.
 Builds on well maintained Babel and Rollup under the hood.
 - Supports multiple entries (cli, client, server, library, ...) - even multiple binary entries.
 - Creates multiple output formats (ESM, CommonJS, UMD, ...)
-- Supports exporting of TypeScript definitions (respects `types` definition in `package.json`).
+- Exports TypeScript definitions (respects `types` definition in `package.json`).
+- Rebases assets to the bundled output destination.
+Say hello to images, web fonts, and more.
+It also supports assets references in CSS/SCSS.
 - Includes a *watch mode* for live development of libraries.
 - Supports auto-executing binaries.
 This is *super useful* when dealing with development web servers for example.
-- Supports minified builds by compressing bundles with *Terser* as needed (for files with `.min` in their name).
+- Offers builds by compressing bundles with *Terser* as needed (for files with `.min` in their name).
 - Prints out generated file sizes of all bundles.
 - Injects common env-variables into the build (`BUNDLE_{NAME|VERSION|TARGET}`, `NODE_ENV`)
+- Executes Babel with an environment based on `NODE_ENV` but with additional data from the `target` (e.g. `node`, `lib` or `cli`) and the output `format` (e.g. `esm`, `cjs`)
-- Supports YAML and JSON out of the box.
+- Supports YAML and JSON out of the box and inlines the serialized content into the bundle.

 ## 🔧 Installation: